My heart feels as empty as this Senate chamber. (photo from the Library of Congress)

-Today is Equal Pay Day, the day that the average woman in America has now made as much as the average man did in 2012.
-With women earning from 50 to 80 percent of what men make (depending on race), our fiscal year needs an extra three months to make up the difference.
+Today is Equal Pay Day, the day in 2013 that the average woman in America has made as much as the average man did in 2012.
+With women earning anywhere from 60 to 80 percent of what white men do, our fiscal year needs an extra three months to make up the difference.

 According to a study by the London School of Economics, British women with degrees are 86 percent more likely to drink frequently and to report having a drinking problem than those women without post-secondary education.
 The more education a woman has, the more likely she is to hit the bottle.
 As a graduate school educated young woman who had to do some quick mental math to remember when she last imbibed (spiked eggnog at Christmas?), I couldn't help but find find this story fascinating.